HYDRA – Ruby gem

 import_contacts.html.erb

-<h2>Welcome to Raveendran’s Blog(<a href=”http://raveendran.wordpress.com”>http://raveendran.wordpress.com</a>) Contact import Page</h2><br />
+<h2>Welcome to Raveendran’s Blog(<a href=”https://raveendran.wordpress.com”>https://raveendran.wordpress.com</a&gt;) Contact import Page</h2><br />

 <b> Please select the domain here: </b><br />